 Due largely to the ever-increasing amount and complexity of technology, teaching and learning is changing at a rapid rate.
 Instructors are often left wondering which tool to use and how best to use it to ensure they get results equal to or greater than the effort required to incorporate it into instruction.

-3. Strategize and develop online and blended courses
+3. Strategize online and blended courses

 4. Develop or adapt tools when no current ones fit the needs